loda-lang/loda-programs/README.md

 * [Fibonacci numbers (A000045)](programs/oeis/A000045.asm)
 * [Number of divisors (A000005)](programs/oeis/A000005.asm)
-* [Exponentiation](programs/exponentiation.asm): The descent loop is over a memory region of fixed size 2.
-This corresponds to two nested for-loops.
 * [Ackermann function](programs/ackermann.asm): The Ackermann function is a non-primitive recursive function can be expressed in LODA.
-In contrast to the previous programs, the main descent loop in this program is over a memory region whose size depends on one of the parameters.
 It is based on an algorithm by Grossman and Zeitman.

 # Generating Programs for Integer Sequences